 ‘Cadaver,’ is a Norwegian horror drama set in a dystopian world following a nuclear disaster.
 ‘Cadaver’ refers to a human corpse that is to be dissected.
 The specific term is used in medical and legal spheres and is derived from the Latin word ‘cadere,’ which means ‘to fall.’
 Originally titled ‘Kadaver,’ the film justifies the title as it takes us into a world of disaster and decay of humanity.

 In one way or another, all the characters in the movie are cadavers.
-Netflix’s first Norwegian original has been directed and written by Jarand Herdal.
+Netflix’s first Norwegian original was directed by and written by Jarand Herdal.
 The highly relatable human dilemmas and juxtaposition of hope and darkness add to the intrigue value.
 SPOILERS AHEAD!

 Cadaver Plot Synopsis

 In this misery, imagination is considered a gift.
-One day, unexpectedly, a renowned theatre director, Mathias Vinterberg (Thorbom Harr), announces his exclusive show, a play called ‘The Hotel.’
+One day, a renowned theatre director, Mathias Vinterberg (Thorbom Harr), unexpectedly announces his exclusive show, ‘The Hotel.’
 Apart from the chance to escape reality through the art form, the main attraction is the promise of a good meal.
 As the family decides to take up the offer, their world will be shaken as they are literally consumed in the play itself.

 Cadaver Ending